rswinkle/PortableGL/README.md

 "Because of the nature of Moore's law, anything that an extremely clever graphics programmer can do at one point can be replicated by a merely competent programmer some number of years later." - John Carmack

 In a nutshell, PortableGL is an implementation of OpenGL 3.x core in clean C99.
-It can theoretically be used with anything that lets you render to a framebuffer/texture but all the demos use SDL2 and it currently only supports 8-bits per channel RGBA as a target (and also for textures).
+It can theoretically be used with anything that takes a framebuffer/texture as input (including just writing images to disk manually or using something like stb_image_write) but all the demos use SDL2 and it currently only supports 8-bits per channel RGBA as a target (and also for textures).

 Its goals are,